 There is never any shortage of Global Citizenship resources and right here on our website is a good place to start.

-Go to https://www.worldwiseschools.ie/resource-library2/ and you will find our Resource Library with suggested resources organised by Global Goals, themes and subjects.
-You will also find there our How to Guide provides you with tools to plan and approach.
+Find our Resource Library with suggested resources organised by Global Goals, themes and subjects.
+You will also find our How-To Guide that provides you with tools to plan and approach.

 WWGS Subject Specific Guides: